 Milwaukee has a storied brewing history.
 In fact, at one point Milwaukee was considered the beer capital of the world.
 The city earned that honorific by playing host to three of the biggest names in beer: Frederick Miller, Joseph Schlitz, and Frederick Pabst.
-And for years, the industry revered Milwaukee as a beer producer whose liquid reached to all corners of the country.
+And for years, the industry revered Milwaukee as a beer producer whose liquid reached all corners of the country.
 Even though this is all old history, the modern days have led to some amazing craft breweries in Milwaukee.

-More established cities like Asheville, Denver, or even nearby Grand Rapids have dominated the traditional craft beer landscape while other cities like Portland, ME; New York; and Los Angeles have developed their beer around their culinary scenes.
+More established cities like Asheville, Denver, or even nearby Grand Rapids have dominated the traditional craft beer landscape while other cities like Portland, ME, New York, and Los Angeles have developed their beer around their culinary scenes.

-Hop Culture’s Favorite Craft Breweries in Milwaukee
+Hop Culture’s Best Craft Breweries in Milwaukee

-Eagle Park Brewing
+Eagle Park Brewing Company

-823 E Hamilton St. | (414) 585-0123
+823 E Hamilton St, Milwaukee, WI 53202 | (414) 585-0123

 One might want to turn their nose up at a brewery dabbling in hard seltzer and opaque IPAs, but it’s undeniable that Eagle Park has completely nailed everything they try.
 Plus, there’s a sense of playfulness to the brewery that is incredibly endearing.

 Hacienda Beer Co.

-2018 E North Ave. | (414) 296-7200
+2018 E North Ave, Milwaukee, WI 53202 | (414) 296-7200

-1840 Brewing Co.
+1840 Brewing Company

-342 E Ward St. | (414) 236-4056
+342 E Ward St, Milwaukee, WI 53207 | (414) 236-4056

 Beerwise, we recommend you enter with an open mind.
 Enjoy one of their heavily hopped IPAs and their refreshing Helles lager.
 1840’s ability to be creative and accessible while also producing traditional, almost simple beers is admirable and enviable.
 Their skill at operating at both ends easily makes them one of the best breweries in Milwaukee.

 Third Space Brewing

-1505 W St Paul Ave. | (414) 909-2337
+1505 W St Paul Ave, Milwaukee, WI 53233 | (414) 909-2337

 Good City Brewing

-2108 N Farwell Ave | (414) 539-4343
+2108 N Farwell Ave, Milwaukee, WI 53202 | (414) 539-4343